Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Packet Loss Analysis

 \subsection{Hourly Packet Loss}

-In this section, we examine the influence of the hour of the day on packet loss.
-Figure \ref{fig:packetlossperhour} depicts the 95\% quantile of packet loss over the course of a day in January, March 2019 and 2020.
+In this section, we examine the influence of the hour of the day on packet loss. \cref{fig:packetlossperhour} depicts the 95th percentile of packet loss over the course of a day in January, March 2019 and 2020.
 We found the packet loss ratio changing over the course of the day, with the maximum around 20:00.
 This is consistent with data upload and download patterns discussed earlier.

-In March 2020, the packet loss rate increased steeply during daytime from 7:00 to 22:00, potentially due to the users' growing online activities like remote learning, work from home, etc. However, this change was more evident during the evening.
-For example, we saw an around 59\% growth from 18:00 to 22:00 when comparing March to January 2020.
-This time period lies outside of traditional working hours - suggesting that packet loss is more positively related to the increased traffic due to recreational activities rather than remote working or distance learning.
+In March 2020, the packet loss rate increased steeply during daytime from 7:00 to 22:00, potentially due to the users' growing online activities like remote learning or work from home.
+However, this change was more evident during the evening.
+For example, we saw about 59\% growth from 18:00 to 22:00 when comparing March to January 2020.
+This time period lies outside of traditional working hours, suggesting that packet loss is most likely due to the increased traffic generated by recreational activities, rather than remote work or distance learning.

-Our results are consistent with Candela et al. \cite{Candela2020latency}, as they found the increase of packet loss might be affected by factors like the type of server, the version of the Internet Protocol, and the time of the day.
+Our results are consistent with Candela et al.~\cite{Candela2020latency}, as they found the increase of packet loss might be affected by factors like the type of server, \gls{IP} version, and the time of the day.